In this guide

 Inside the application directory where you extract Nexus Repository, there are two directories: an installation

-For a multi-server installation, such as HA-C nodes, the blob store must be mounted to a shared storage location.
+For multi-server storage attachments, such as HA-C nodes, the blob store must be mounted to a shared storage location.
 Although the default blob store folder is created in the data directory, you can create additional blob stores in other directories or additional devices.
-Be sure to determine the location of your blob store, first, before moving it to a new location.
+First, be sure to determine the location of your blob store before moving it to a new location.

 The information inside your data directory’s component metadata folder (